Skip to content ↓

 Key Stage 4

-At KS4 students are offered the option of taking GCSE Computer Science or the Level 2 BTEC in Digital Information Technology.
-In both cases, students will have gained a solid foundation at KS3 from which they can progress.
+At KS4 students are offered the option of taking GCSE Computer Science.
+Students will have gained a solid foundation at KS3 from which they can progress.

 This means: